 Wow!
 Over three hundred games!
 Where do you begin?
-Well, here are some pointers to help you maximize the amazing learning tool you have right here in your hands.
+Here are some pointers to help you maximize the amazing learning tool you have in your hands.

 - 1. This manual is broken into eight chapters: Number Sense, Addition, Clocks, Multiplication, Money, Subtraction, Division, and Fractions. - 2.
-Each chapter begins with the easiest game on that topic then gets harder and harder as the chapter progresses. - 3.
-Read the game's objectives.
-This will help you identify which game is best for a topic or need.
-You will find various games with the same objective, such as Go To the Dump, #A3, Handshaking Game, #A3.1, Old Main, #A4, and Fish at the Dump, #A5.
-All of these games focus on the facts of ten.
-The various games provide the students variety while they continue to work on a skill or concept. - 4.
-Make notes as to what games were played when, by whom, and whether it was enjoyed or not.
-Just make general notes next to the game right in this manual, which will help you in a number of ways.
+Each chapter begins with easier games and progresses to more advanced games. - Read the game's objectives to help you choose a game that best meets the student's needs.
+You will find various games with similar objectives.
+For example, Go To the Dump (game A3), Handshaking Game (A3.1), Old Main (A4), and Fish at the Dump (A5) focus on the facts equaling ten.
+Different games provide variety while the children continue to master a skill or concept. - 4.
+When learning how to play a game, go through the instructions using the materials as directed.
+For some games, you can find additional instructions and graphics on our blog: RightStartMath. com/blog.
+Search by the game name or game number.